jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/single-board-computer-telemetry.md

 1. Open the nightlight project in VS Code.

-1. If you are using a virtual IoT device, ensure the terminal is running the virtual environment.
-If you are using a Raspberry Pi you won't be using a virtual environment.

 1. Add the following import to the top of the `app.py` file:

     ```python